mchaov/plugins-with-typescript-mobx-and-react/README.md

 Very simple package providing interfaces and enums.

 **Why do we use interfaces and not base classes?**
-TODO
+Base classes expect some kind of implementation that could possibly tie you to a language/platform.
+There are other issues that could arise with the increasing scope of the product.
+On general we follow the GOF principle - "Always prefer composition over inheritance".

 ## Real life examples

 Examples of plugin based UI architectures can be found in many places.
-A lot more advanced version of what is presented here is being used at [SBTech](www.sbtech.com) where I first developed the concept with React and TypeScript.
+A lot more advanced version of what is presented here is being used at [SBTech](www.sbtech.com) where I first developed this version of the concept with React and TypeScript.
 At SBTech we are using this approach for integration with different video streaming providers.
 A big surprise for us was that many streaming providers are using very big, and very old video players.
 The provided JS is usualy incompatible with React and TypeScript, not to mention ... huge in terms of KB.
 Some of the examples require us to load 400+ KB of JS, just to run a stream.

 Plugin based systems such as [wordpress](https://wordpress.org), [magento](https://magento.com) are very common in the eCommerce space.
 Every web application build with such system is a mashup of plugins communicating via shared interface.

+More or less the success of [jQuery](https://jquery.com) was because of how easy it is to create and distribute plugins for it.

+Plugin based systems are also: your operating system, your mobile OS; complex applications as 3DSMax, Photoshop and others...

 ## Summary

 This architecture solves a particular problem.
 To enable the company using it to deliver faster.
 Time to market is important for the business.
 This approach enables you to do more granular code reuse by splitting a feature into it's useful components.
 You are free to develop N number of plugins in parallel on top of the same business logic, injected into the same view.
+Same goes for the views and bl packages.

 ### What this architecture isn't

 - This is not a cure for cancer.
+- If you don't understand the pros/cons of this architecture, you should stop with the YouTube videos and read books for a while.
+If you saw this presentation on YouTube - this point is still valid!
 - This is not how you do an entire application, but it shows how to plug stuff into one.
 - Knowledge of this is not going to make you a better developer if you are not one already.
-- If you don't understand the pros/cons of this architecture, you should stop with the YouTube videos and read books for a while.
-If you saw this presentation on YouTube - this point is still valid!
 - This is not going to solve world hunger.
 - This is not the answer for embedded systems or resource constrained environments (mobile web could be an exception).
 Example: your car's brakes, MRI scanners, real-time systems such as heart monitors and your granma's bypass.